cregox/cregox.github.io/pages/comm.md

 email.

-and delta chat. you never heard of it? it doesn't matter. it uses email as a protocol!
+and [[delta chat](/delta chat)]. you never heard of it? it doesn't matter. it uses email as a protocol!

 TK